rapsen/assignement2/README.md

 ## Introduction

-  This is the repo for the assignement 2 of Industrial Informatics 2022
+  This is the repository for the assignement 2 of Industrial Informatics 2022

   Here is the subject: https://moodle.tuni.fi/pluginfile.php/2861557/mod_resource/content/0/E7%20Assignment%202.pdf